Code-Institute-Submissions/east-africa-safari/README.md

 # ux

 - As a developer
     - I have always been attracted to tourist sites and travelling therefore i wanted to begin small and create a travel site which will showcase various travel sites in East Africa, I hope to create an interesting site that will motivate more tourists to visit east Africa.
     - I want users to browse with ease my site as they search for travel destinations in East Africa.
 - As a user who likes travelling
     - I am a user who has never been to East Africa, I want to browse the site and get inspiration to tour East Africa.
 - As a user who is a tourist
     - I am a user who is looking for a travel destinations sites in East Africa.
 I want to be able to make a choice after visiting the website.
 - As a user who is fascinated by nature
     - I would like to visit websites that talk about tourism and related topics so I will browse this website and see it worth visitimg the site again, if the site will be captivating.

 ## UX Design Processes

+### Strategy Plane
+*Having identified the needs of different users, I needed to develope a site that will give value to both the developer and the user.
+Appropriate use of HTML5, CSS3 and Javascript would help me achieve an interactive site.

+### Scope Plane
+* This is where according to user needs I incorporated a map, top travel destinations and feedback section for my users be totally informed and interact with the site, and top destinations section too as a feature would help th user explore top travel destinations through the read more buttons also.

 ### structure Plane
 * At this stage i organised my data seeing to it that site information is presented well.